ovh/ovh-ui-kit/packages/apps/documentation/src/pages/components/navbar.md

             markRead: "Mark as read",
             markUnread: "Mark as unread",
             noNotification: "You are all caught up!",
-            noNotificationDescription: "You don't have any notification."
+            noNotificationDescription: "You don’t have any notification."
         }
     });
 });